8th Grade Short Stories Resources (by rating)

 Product

-The School Play by Gary Soto - Text Analysis Writing Prompt, Text Based Evidence
+The Hanging Stranger by Philip Dick - Text Analysis Writing Prompt, Citing Text

 By Write On with Jamie

-Introducing how to write a literary analysis essay citing text evidence for "The School Play" by Gary Soto has never been easier!
+Introducing how to write a literary analysis essay citing text evidence for "The Hanging Stranger" by Philip K. Dick has never been easier!
 This in-depth text dependent analysis (TDA) writing prompt resource guides students through a step-by-step process of writing an expository / informative essay with textual evidence as support.
 It includes an expository writing graphic organizer, rubric, expository writing quiz, and an expository writing template.

 All aspects of text evidence writing are covered in this resource: brainstorming ideas, developing a thesis statement, introducing supporting details, writing hooks and leads, and incorporating the 6 Traits of Writing™.
 From the struggling writer to the advanced writer, this resource offers something for everyone.